kubeedge/community/security-team/comms-templates/join-announcement-email-list.md

+_Use this email template for applying for membership of cncf-kubeedge-distrib-announce@lists.cncf.io._

+TO: `cncf-kubeedge-security@lists.cncf.io`

+SUBJECT: `Distributors Application`

+_See [Private distributors list](https://github.com/kubeedge/community/blob/master/security-team/private-distributors-list.md#request-to-join) for additional places the request could be posted._

 ---
-name: Distributors Application
-title: Distributors Application for <YOUR DISTRIBUTION HERE>
-about: Apply for membership of cncf-kubeedge-distrib-announce@lists.cncf.io
----

-_See [Private distributors list](https://github.com/kubeedge/community/blob/master/security-team/private-distributors-list.md#request-to-join) for additional places the request could be posted._

 ## **Please answer the following questions and provide supporting evidence for meeting the [membership criteria](https://github.com/kubeedge/community/blob/master/security-team/private-distributors-list.md#membership-criteria).**